csound-plugins/csound-plugins/src/klib/docs/dict_new.md

 ## Description

 A hashtable is a mapping from a key to a value.
 The `dict_` family of opcodes implement a hashtable mapping either strings or integers to strings or floats.
 A hashtable can be either local, in which case its lifespan is fixed to the lifespan of the note it was created in; or it can be global, in which case it is not deallocated when the note is released and is kept alive until either the end of the performance, or until freed via `dict_free`

+`dict_new` runs only at **i-time**

 ## Syntax